wader/fq/README.md

 ![fq demo](doc/demo.svg)

 In most cases fq works the same way as jq but instead of reading JSON it reads binary data.
-The result is a JSON compatbile structures where each value has a bit range, symbolic interpretations and know how to be presented in a useful way.
+The result is a JSON compatible structures where each value has a bit range, symbolic interpretations and know how to be presented in a useful way.

 **NOTE:** fq is early in development and many things are missing, broken or do not make sense.
-That also means there is a great opportunity to help out.
+That also means there is a great opportunity to help out!

 ## Goals